 Below you will find my interview with Yasmine Mohammed.
 Yasmine first came to my attention when I saw that many of the same people who had liked my Facebook page had also liked hers.
-Curious, I contacted Yasmine and heard her harrowing life story and thought that the opportunity to share her account with our shared readership was too good to pass up.
-Yasmine was incredibly kind to agree to the interview (conducted via email), and below was our exchange.
+Curious, I contacted Yasmine and heard her harrowing life story (which, horrifically, took place in Canada) and thought that the opportunity to share her account with our shared readership was too good to pass up.
+Yasmine was incredibly kind to agree to the interview (conducted via email), and below is our exchange.

-Race Hochdorf: I first became aware of your work when I noticed that a lot of the fans on my Facebook page were also fans of your Facebook page.
-But for those readers of mine who may not know about you, tell us about your past and how it ultimately led you to leave Islam and become an activist.
+Race Hochdorf: For those readers of mine who may not know about you, tell us about your past and how it ultimately led you to leave Islam and become an activist.

 Yasmine Mohammed: I grew up in a strict conservative Salafi family.
 I was put in hijab at nine and in niqab ten years after that.
 I was forced into a marriage with an Al Qaeda operative.
 I had a baby with him.
 I escaped with my daughter, my high school education, and a niqab on my face.
 I had nothing but the strong desire to break the cycle and protect my daughter from living the life that I had lived.
 I started university, and while I was there, I took a History of Religions course, and that’s when it all started to unravel.
 I realized that the Qur’an was nothing more than a book full of plagiarized stories, it was not this divine thing written by some supreme deity.
 It deserves no more respect and reverence than “The Cat in the Hat”.
 Actually, “The Cat in the Hat” deserves more, because at least it was Dr. Suess’ original work.